LeonWong93/LB2-Twitch-Link-Handler/README.md

 what this extension do ?
-Pass a Twitch Clip link to extension (and your Auth Token too), and it will return 3 global variable for you.
+Pass a Twitch Clip link to extension (and your Auth Token too), and it will return 4 global variable for you.
 1. Extract Twitch Clip's ClipID from link
 2. Return "Left Over" duration in milliseconds
    - if t= params not detect in url link, return full video duration.
    - if t= params is detected in url link,  return "Left Over" duration by using full video length minus starting second from t= params.
 3. Return "Valid" flag base on extension successful process the given link or not
+4. Return Twitch Clip's title

 enable Debug if extension is not function correctly for view more info